 What is the GWIC?

-The Department of Defense (DoD) Congressionally Directed Medical Research Programs (CDMRP)‘s Gulf War Illness Research Program (GWIRP) announced in 2013 that investigators at two institutions have been selected to create and manage two consortia investigating key aspects of Gulf War Illness.
-Dr. Kimberly Sullivan at the Boston University School of Public Health (BUSPH) is head of one consortium and Dr. Mariana Morris at Nova Southeastern University is head of the second.
+The Department of Defense (DoD) Congressionally Directed Medical Research Programs (CDMRP)‘s Gulf War Illness Research Program (GWIRP) has funded two large consortia studies to investigate key aspects of Gulf War Illness.
+Dr. Kimberly Sullivan at the Boston University School of Public Health (BUSPH) is leading of one of these consortia through Boston University School of Public Health.

 What is Gulf War Illness?

 Gulf War Illness (GWI) is a disorder characterized by multiple persistent symptoms such as chronic headaches, widespread pain, cognitive difficulties, debilitating fatigue, gastrointestinal problems, respiratory symptoms, and other abnormalities that are not explained by traditional medical diagnoses or post-traumatic stress disorder.
 This complex set of chronic symptoms may affect as many as 200,000 to 250,000 veterans of the 1990-1991 Gulf War, out of the nearly 700,000 deployed to that region.

 The Boston GWI consortia is conducting cutting-edge pre-clinical (animal/cell studies) and clinical research with veterans at several leading universities, Department of Veterans’ Affairs and civilian hospitals at nine study sites across the US and Australia.
 The main focus of the GWIC is to identify biomarkers of the disorder and to develop targeted treatments for ailing Gulf War veterans.

 Study results to date are listed below.

 Published Studies on Gulf War Illness by researchers in the consortium: